 Situated at the confluence of the Ohio and Tennessee Rivers in the Four Rivers Region of Kentucky, Paducah gives you access to a wide variety of adventures on the water.
 Spending a day or two or more here boating or fishing has been made easy with the Ohio River Boat Launch and the addition of the new City of Paducah Transient Boat Dock.
 Mooring is available at the boat dock to all transient boaters and their guests, plus there are fuel services and nine electrical and water mooring pedestals.

 For cycling enthusiasts who prefer to do their exploring on two wheels, it’s easy to rent a bicycle for the day or weekend.
-As with many forward-thinking cities, Paducah continues to expand a lovely Greenway Trail that covers 4.6 miles connecting Historic Downtown to Bob Noble Park and the 18-hole disc golf course at Stuart Nelson Park.
-It’s perfect for a family bike ride or an early morning walk or run, and rental bikes are available at either BikeWorld or Hooper’s Outdoor Center.
+As with many forward-thinking cities, Paducah continues to expand a lovely Greenway Trail that currently spans approximately 5 miles connecting Historic Downtown to Bob Noble Park and the 18-hole disc golf course at Stuart Nelson Park.
+It’s perfect for a family bike ride or an early morning walk or run, and rental bikes are available at either BikeWorld, Bikes & Fitness or Hooper’s Outdoor Center.
 From the Greenway Trail you can take a great side trip to the Noble Park pump track where riders use body movements, rather than just their pedals, to propel their bikes through banked turns and other terrain features.

 In the spring, the fragrant Dogwood Trail bursts with blossoms, and BikeWorld presents the annual Dogwood Trail Bike Ride, a scenic 11-mile cycling tour that meanders through downtown, the Lower Town Arts District and residential neighborhoods.
 This is just one of several tours and cycling events throughout the year, including the Moonlight Ride, Misaligned Minds Bicycle Tour and weekly group rides with the Chain Reaction Cycling Club.